 *** If it ever comes up, Dwarf MUs and Elf Fighters will roll 2d6 and take the better of the 2.

 **** Yet, despite his previously mentioned ignorance of the nature of bards, a bard character features somewhat prominently in the cast of Asterix.
-Despite the kiddos concerns at character generation, Cacofonix***** does not wield a whip and is famous for singing almost constantly, albeit terribly.
+Despite the kiddos concerns at character generation, Cacofonix***** does not wield a whip and is famous for two things: singing horribly and getting gagged to prevent him from singing horribly.

 ***** For those unfamiliar with the source material, all Gauls in the Asterix saga have names ending in -ix; a trope that leads to incessant punnery.